RedPitaya/Documentation/appsFeatures/remoteControl/deepMemoryMode.rst

 C
 ---

-The example shows how to use capturing data into two 1024 byte buffers.
+The example shows how to use capturing data into two 1024-byte buffers.
+Please note that checking whether a function was successful is not necessary.

 .. code-block:: c